Welcome to my piano studio!

 I am Shelly Davis and I offer customized piano lessons for children in the East Texas area.

-More importantly, it is designed to keep current students informed about studio happenings and practice incentives.
+This website is designed to keep current students informed about studio happenings and practice incentives.
+(Here is a quick link to the studio calendar.)

 Why piano?